UMcompute/RTFM/README.md

 ```
 $ ./run.sh
 ```

+Some errors that you could see are related to Python packages numpy and lxml, which are both used by RTFM.

 By default, it will use the input values stored in "input.txt" of this same directory.
 Now you will be prompted with 2-3 questions.